Hyperkalaemia

 |

-| 2 (potassium shifting) | Temporarily shifts potassium from extracellular to intracellular compartment to reduce potassium concentration |
+| 2 (potassium shifting) | Temporarily shifts potassium from extracellular to intracellular compartment to reduce serum potassium concentration |

-Do not routinely give IV sodium bicarbonate (it has limited role in metabolic acidosis) |
+Do not routinely give IV sodium bicarbonate for the acute treatment of hyperkalaemia |

 | 3 (potassium removal) | Removes potassium from the body

-Definitive correction of hyperkalaemia |
+Provides definitive correction of hyperkalaemia |

 Potassium binders: